UniExeterRSE/computational-thinking/_episodes/08_sudoku_task.md

 toc: true
 ---

-We are now going to put together everything we know to write a computer programme to solve a sudoku.
+We are now going to put together everything we know to write a computer program to solve a sudoku.
 A sudoku is a 9x9 grid, where the goal is to assign digits (from 1 to 9) to the empty cells so that every row, column, and sub-grid of size 3×3 contains exactly one instance of the digits from 1 to 9.

 ![sudoku](../images/sudoku.jpg)